Liam-Booth-Data/impact_evaluation/README.md

 ### The CNN model

-The convolutional neural network were first introduced by in the late 1980s and early 1990s.
-They were heavily inspired by the human visual system in the way that visual cortex processes visual information.
+The convolutional neural network were first introduced in the late 1980s and early 1990s.
+It was heavily inspired by the human visual system in the way that the visual cortex processes visual information.
 The main ideas applied to this model were extracting relatively simple features first from an image, like lines etc, to then building on these feautres and extrating more complex features like shapes i.e. a person's face.
 Below is an diagram of what the CNN's architecture usually looks like:

 ![CNN diagram](screenshots/cnn-diagram.jpeg)